 The original lens used in Miah Maull Lighthouse was manufactured by Barbier, Benard & Turenne of Paris in 1912 and was marked as “456 – U.S.L.H.S.”
-The lens completed one revolution every fifteen seconds atop steel balls, and ruby glass was positioned in the lantern room to mark the shoal side of the lighthouse.
+The lens completed one revolution every fifteen seconds atop steel ball bearings, and ruby glass was positioned in the lantern room to mark the shoal side of the lighthouse.
 The same year in which the lens was manufactured the following appeared in the Lighthouse Service Bulletin:

 Until recently it has been necessary to procure all the cut-glass lenses used in the Lighthouse Service from either France, England, or Germany, most of them coming from France.
 The making of a lighthouse lens has hitherto been largely a matter of manual labor, and, as labor abroad is cheaper than in this country, the American manufacturers have declined to compete with foreign makers.

 The American firm of Macbeth-Evans started with fifth-order Fresnel lenses, and when these were mastered, the firm began manufacturing a number of fourth-order fixed and flashing lenses.
 The first of the fourth-order lenses, which could now be manufactured for less than those furnished from abroad, was delivered to the general depot on Staten Island and when tested was found to be superior to foreign lenses.
 The cost-savings was possible since the prisms were “formed by machines instead of by hand.”

 The lens isn’t the only thing at Miah Maull that is not original.
 The current color scheme used on the lighthouse, a red conical tower on a gray conical pier with a black lantern, was applied in 1931.
 Before then, the lighthouse was brown.